 Example: It is hypothesized that female police officers will demonstrate better conflict resolution skills than male police officers.

-In the above example, the researcher is predicting that when observations are made, female police officers will have higher conflict resolution scores than will their male counterparts.
+In the above example, the researcher is predicting that when observations are made, female police officers will have higher conflict resolution scores than their male counterparts.
 Note that the dependent variable is conflict resolution skills.
 Also, note that the independent variable must be inferred from the two levels of the variable provided.
 Knowing that the two levels under consideration are male and female, the variable is obviously gender.
 This is a good example of a research situation where a nonexperimental research design is called for.
 The researcher cannot manipulate the variable gender; gender must be accepted as found in the researcher’s observations.

 Also, note that the researcher is specifying not just that males will be different than females, but that females will be better than males.
 Terms that indicate larger or smaller numbers are said to indicate direction.
 When the researcher specifies that the scores will be different in a particular direction like this, then the hypothesis is referred to as a directional hypothesis.
 Had the hypothesis merely specified that there would be differences based on gender and not specified a direction, then the hypothesis would be referred to as nondirectional.